Skip to main content

 Many patients combine gum contouring with other cosmetic procedures.
 Whitening and gum contouring work beautifully together.
 Once your gumline is shaped and healed, whitening creates a bright smile with a beautiful frame.

 Veneers or bonding are often done after gum contouring.
-If your teeth are going to be reshaped or resized with veneers, the gumline has already been established and the dentist can work with that contour to create harmonious results.
+If your teeth are going to be reshaped or resized with veneers, the gumline has already been established, and Dr. Bonin can work with that contour to create harmonious results.
+This is exactly why sequencing matters: the tissue moves first, it heals, and then the restorative work is built to the new frame.

 Long-Term Results

 Gum contouring results are permanent.
-Your dentist removes gum tissue, and that tissue doesn’t grow back.
-Your gumline remains reshaped indefinitely.
+The removed gum tissue doesn’t grow back, so your gumline remains reshaped indefinitely.

 If you develop gum recession from aggressive brushing or from gum disease, your gumline can change.
 This wouldn’t undo your contouring, but it would alter your results.
 This is why maintaining excellent gum health is important.